hnishio/cellssm/README.md

 <img src="man/figures/individual_chloroplast_lm_signal.jpg" style="width:100.0%" />

-Linear regression of the distance of chloroplast from a blue microbeam, against the start time estimated by the Bayesian inference.
+Repeated median regression of the distance of chloroplast from a blue microbeam, against the start time estimated by the Bayesian inference.
 The speed of signal transfer was defined as the slope of regression lines.
 Dots, solid lines and shaded regions are the observed values, regression lines and 95% confidence intervals, respectively.

 #### Bayesian inference of the state-space model (common model)